 Good luck and I can wate to see your build.

-My FOTKI model gallery HERE
+My FOTKI model gallery with most of my best models can be found HERE

 the doog wrote:Every pic I've ever seen of this relatively rare vehicle have it in Panzer Gray.